 4.1.2.
-The laboratory is responsible for performing all the calibration and testing activities customers as well as of the authorities or approved organisations in the Member State.
+The laboratory is responsible for performing all the calibration and testing activities (interlaboratory tests) designed to fulfil the sections of the standard and to satisfy the requirements of customers as well as of the authorities or approved organisations in the Member State.